 The committee consists of Frank Curtis of the Gilsey house, inventor of "Long Branch punch," J.E.
 O'Connor of The Waldorf-Astoria, inventor of the "Bronx cocktail," and William Gilbert of the Manhattan hotel, inventor of the "Clover Club Mystery.The Virginia Enterprise, 1901

 The fact that John "Curley" O'Connor is credited with creating the Bronx and that he worked at New York's Waldorf-Astoria Hotel (the Empire State Building occupies the site today) is interesting due to a testimony (see below) published in 1935 attributing the invention to another bartender at the Waldorf-Astoria called Johnny Solon (or Solan).

-I’ve just touched on a few of the many credited with inventing the Bronx, so we’ll probably never know for certain who.
+I've touched on a few of the many credited with inventing the Bronx and we'll probably never know for certain who actually first made one.
 However, my money is on John "Curley" O'Connor at the Old Waldorf-Astoria and that Johnny Solon later took the credit.

 'Can't I?'
 I replied.

 'Well', I finished the Duplex I was making, and a thought came to me.
 I poured into a mixing glass the equivalent of two jiggers of Gordon Gin.
 Then I filled the jigger with orange juice, so that it made one-third of orange and two-thirds of gin.
 Then into the mixture I put a dash of each Italian and French Vermouth, shaking the thing up.
 I didn't taste it myself, but I poured it into a cocktail glass and handed it to Traverson and said: 'You are a pretty good judge.
 (He was.)
 See what you think of that.'
 Traverson tasted it.
 Then he swallowed it whole.